theaifolks/TheAiFolks/README.md

 ## License

-Copyright (c) 2024 Shilpi
+Copyright (c) 2024 TheAiFolks

 All Rights Reserved

-This software and associated documentation files (the "Software") are the proprietary property of Shilpi and are protected by copyright law.
-The Software is provided solely for authorized use and may not be copied, modified, distributed, sublicensed, or used to create derivative works without explicit written permission from Shilpi.
+This software and associated documentation files (the "Software") are the proprietary property of TheAiFolks and are protected by copyright law.
+The Software is provided solely for authorized use and may not be copied, modified, distributed, sublicensed, or used to create derivative works without explicit written permission from TheAiFolks.

 ### Restrictions

-1. You may not use this software for any commercial purposes without obtaining a license from Shilpi.
+1. You may not use this software for any commercial purposes without obtaining a license from TheAiFolks.
 2. You may not modify, merge, distribute, lease, sublicense, or create derivative works based on the Software.
 3. You may not reverse engineer, decompile, or disassemble the Software.
 4. The Software is provided "as is", without warranty of any kind, express or implied.

-For licensing inquiries, please contact info@shilpi.com
+For licensing inquiries, please contact info@theaifolks.com

 ## Contact

 For business inquiries or support:
-- Email: info@shilpi.com
+- Email: info@theaifolks.com
 - Phone: (555) 123-4567